-We’d always recommend checking out the ingredient list of a recipe to understand if it’s just a meat-based product or if it has a range of ingredients present.
+We’d always recommend checking out the ingredient list of a dog food recipe to understand if it’s just a meat-based product or if it has a range of ingredients present.

 Best Dehydrated Dog Food

-The Honest Kitchen Whole Grain Beef Recipe Review
+The Honest Kitchen Whole Grain Beef Recipe Reviewㅤ

-The Honest Kitchen is probably the best-known dehydrated dog food brand and has a range much larger than their competitors.
-This range includes grain-free dehydrated food, grain-inclusive dehydrated food, and even limited ingredient dehydrated food.
+The Honest Kitchen is probably the best-known dehydrated dog food brand and has a range much larger than their competitors, who often produce just a few unique recipes.

-This gives a huge range of choices for dog owners to choose a recipe that best suits their dog’s needs and tastes.
-The above Whole Grain Beef Recipe is one of the grain-inclusive recipes and is one of our favorites.
+This gives a huge variety of choices for dog owners to choose a recipe that best suits their dog’s needs and tastes, as well as offering different levels of nutrition.

 A large portion of Beef is the recipe’s primary ingredient and provides a moderate proportion of high-quality animal-based protein and fat.

 Outside of this Beef content, the recipe uses a mix of grains and Potatoes to provide a portion of carbohydrates, plant-based protein, and fiber.

 Lastly, the recipe includes smaller portions of flaxseed, cranberries, and other minor ingredients, which provide some much-needed vitamins, minerals, and other beneficial micronutrients.

-If you’d like to learn more about the Honest Kitchen brand, you can find our review of the brand here.
+If you’d like to learn more about the Honest Kitchen brand, you can find our in-depth review of the brand here.

-Sojos Complete Lamb Recipe Review
+Sojos Complete Lamb Recipe Reviewㅤ

-Lamb is extremely nutritious and has a distinct rich flavor that many dogs will enjoy.
+Lamb is extremely nutritious and has a distinct rich flavor that many dogs will be certain to enjoy.
 This Lamb provides the bulk of the recipe’s protein and fat content, most of which is animal-based.

 Outside of this Lamb, the recipe utilizes many of the popular plant-based ingredients that are used in grain-free dog food.

 Only Natural Pet EasyRaw Chicken & Sweet Potato Recipe Reviewㅤ

 The brand has three dehydrated dog food recipes which utilize Turkey, Beef, or Chicken.
 We’ve chosen to highlight the Chicken recipe thanks to its impressive protein proportion.

 Organ meat ingredients like Chicken Liver are excellent additions to dog food recipes and can provide additional protein and fat, enhance flavor, and boost the levels of beneficial vitamins and minerals that are lacking in traditional meat cuts.

-Outside of the Chicken content, Only Natural Pet utilizes plant-based ingredients like Sweet Potatoes and Carrots.
-These provide a modest proportion of carbohydrates that is in line with other brands.
+These plant-based ingredients are reputable additions and can provide a modest proportion of carbohydrates and fiber that is in line with other brands.

-I and Love And You Stir & Boom Raw Raw Turk Boom Ba Dinner Review
+I and Love And You Stir & Boom Raw Raw Turk Boom Ba Dinner Reviewㅤ

 Many fans of the brand are unaware that they have a small selection of dehydrated dog food to offer, including the above Turkey-based recipe.

 While the recipe may be named as if it contains a large portion of Turkey, the primary ingredient is actually Chicken.
 Regardless, Chicken is an excellent addition to any pet food recipe and can provide high-quality animal-based protein and fat.

 Pea Flour and Pea Starch are the two Pea-based ingredients found in the recipe, both of which are discussed heavily in our article Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food.

 Lastly, the recipe includes a smaller portion of Tapioca and Sweet Potatoes, which are both starch ingredients.

 Addiction Homestyle Venison & Cranberry Dinner Recipe Reviewㅤ

-Addiction is a smaller dog food brand that is based in Australia.
-The brand is best-known for its use of exotic or uncommon meat ingredients like Kangaroo and the above-included Venison.
+The brand is best-known among dog owners for its use of exotic or uncommon meat ingredients like Kangaroo and the above-included Venison.

 These meat ingredients are often suggested for dogs with severe allergies or sensitivities as they are less likely to have been previously exposed to them.
 You can read more about this concept in our Best Hypoallergenic Dog Foods Guide.

-A large portion of Venison is the recipe’s primary ingredient and provides it with a moderate proportion of protein and fat.
+A large portion of Venison is the recipe’s primary ingredient and provides it with a moderate proportion of animal-based protein and fat.

 Outside of this Venison, the recipe utilizes a mix of Oats and Potatoes as its primary plant-based ingredients.
 Both of these are dense sources of carbohydrates and can also provide some plant-based protein and fiber.

 Lastly, Addiction recipes include smaller portions of some uncommon fruit and vegetable ingredients like Papayas, Spinach, and more.
-These ingredients provide additional carbohydrates, vitamins, and minerals as well as a unique flavor.
+These ingredients provide additional carbohydrates, vitamins, and minerals, as well as a unique flavor.